devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet XXX: Wisgen Favorite BLoC Tests 1 [\[8\]](https://github.com/Fasust/wisgen)*

-We can use the *group()* function to group realted tests together.
-This way the output if our tests is more neatly formated [\[5\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&). *setUp()* is called once before every test, so it is perfect for initializing our BLoC [\[9\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86). *tearDown()* is called after every test, so we can use it to dispose our BLoC.
-The *test()* function takes in a name and a callback with the test.
-In our test, we check if the state of the favorite BloC after initalization is an empty list. *expect()* takes in the actual value and the value that is expected: `expect(actual, matcher)`.
+We can use the *group()* function to group related tests together.
+This way the output if our tests is more neatly formated [\[5\]](https://www.youtube.com/watch?v=bj-oMYyLZEY&). *setUp()* is called once before every test, so it is perfect for initializing our BLoC [\[9\]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86). *tearDown()* is called after every test, so we can use it to dispose of our BLoC.
+The *test()* function takes in a name and a callback with the actual test.
+In our test, we check if the state of the favorite BloC after initialization is an empty list. *expect()* takes in the actual value and the value that is expected: `expect(actual, matcher)`.
+We can run all our tests using the command `flutter test`.

 ### Testing Streams